drewlyton/blog-posts/Stop meeting. Start writing..md

 And I believe that there is one core behavior that solves a majority of communication issues inside organizations: ***writing***.
 So, in this post, I'm going to share some writing practices I use to try and keep myself and my teams sane at work.

 ## Part 1: Meeting
+- Beat the dead horse: too many meetings.
+	- They're not just annoying, they're our slowest and most expensive way to communicate as an organization.
+	- An hour long meeting is not just 1 hour - it's the time of the meeting x the amount of people in the meeting + (the time people spent being blocked before the meeting was scheduled to happen x the amount of people blocked).
+	- We should be optimizing for the least amount of meetings as possible, but where that can't happen, we need to make our meeting time hyper efficient
+- Script the meeting

 ***Why are we meeting?*** This is the fundamental question we often ignore before clicking "Send" on a calendar invite.
 But meetings are not the only medium of communication at our disposal.

-Meetings are incredibly slow and expensive - because an hour long meeting is not just 1 hour - it's the time of the meeting x the amount of people in the meeting + (the time people spent being blocked before the meeting was scheduled to happen x the amount of people blocked).

 ### Script the meeting.
 - 3 act structure